 Although there is still much more to learn, scientists believe coronavirus is generally spread from person to person among close contact, probably no farther than about 6 feet.
 It’s believed to spread mainly via respiratory droplets that are produced when an infected person coughs or sneezes.
 This is how most other respiratory illnesses spread.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 With most respiratory viruses, people are likely to be most contagious when they are most symptomatic, that is when they’re the sickest.
-However, the evidence is mounting that those with COVID-19 may be able to spread the virus to others before they develop symptoms.
+However, those with COVID-19 are almost certainly able to spread the virus to others before they develop symptoms.
 That’s why social distancing, avoiding groups, and hand washing are so important.

 The coronavirus was officially declared a pandemic, that is, a worldwide epidemic, on March 11.
 Most patients (80%) experience mild illness.
 Those at greatest risk of severe complications, including death, are older than 60 years of age and already have another illness.
 Currently, the mortality rate is estimated at about 3%.

-The virus has spread to throughout the world.
-Of the more than 837,000 cases of COVID-19, 41,245 people have died.
-Originally, most of the deaths were concentrated in China, however, it appears that China may have turned a corner and fewer new cases are being reported.
-To date, Italy has had the greatest number of fatalities, with more than 12,000.
-The rate of infection there has appeared to slow.
+The virus has spread throughout the world.
+Of the more than 3 million cases of COVID-19, 218,000 people have died.
+More than 930,000 people have recovered.
+Originally, most of the deaths were concentrated in China, however, it appears that China has turned a corner and is loosening its stay-at-home restrictions.

-As of March 31, there are more than 173,741 reported cases in the US, with New York City reporting the highest concentration.
-More than 3,000 people have died.
-However, more states and cities are initiating “shelter-at-home” protocols to stem the spread.
+As of April 29, there are more than 1 million reported cases in the US, with New York City reporting the highest concentration.
+More than 58,900 people have died.
+However, the “shelter-at-home” protocols in place throughout the country are helping to stem the spread.
 I urge you to respect these extremely important protocols.

 As a reference, the CDC estimates that between 32 and 45 million people in the US alone contracted the seasonal flu between October 2019 and the end of February 2020.
 This resulted in 310,000 to 540,000 hospitalizations and 18,000 to 45,000 deaths during that five-month period.
 In 2018, the last year for which there was complete data, the World Health Organization reported 140,000 deaths from measles.5

 At this time, researchers believe the coronavirus symptoms may appear in as little as 2 days or as many as 14 days after exposure.
-If you have traveled to an affected area in the last two weeks, live with someone who has, or been in contact with someone who developed the illness, and you develop any of the symptoms listed below, call your healthcare provider for guidance.
+If you develop any of the symptoms listed below, call your healthcare provider for guidance.